Lepidoptera

 Green Hairstreak Callophrys rubi

-This species was previously present on the reserve but has not been recorded since 1992.
+This species was previously present but had not been recorded since 1992.
 It feeds on a variety of plants including Gorse, so reasons for this decline are unclear.
-A single was in the Back Meadow on 21/5/05, the first record for 13 years, it was recorded again on 08/05/07.
-However with at least six individuals in 2008 this species may well be re-establishing itself on the reserve.
+A single in the Back Meadow on 21st May 2005, was the first record for 13 years, one was next recorded on 8th May 2007.
+However with at least six individuals in 2008 it was thought to be re-establishing itself on the Warren.
+It however remains rare and two in 2018 were the first for several years.

 A common resident with three broods in most years.
-In warm summers several individuals have been recorded with blue in the upperwing, a potential identification pitfall.
+In warm summers several individuals can be recorded with blue in the upper hindwing, a potential identification pitfall.

-The first reserve record of this rare continental migrant was a male seen well near the Visitor Centre on 25/8/06.
+The first Recording Area record of this rare continental migrant was a male seen well near the Visitor Centre on 25th August 2006.

 [Small Blue Cupido minimus

-A single was photographed behind the Visitor Centre in early August 2006, presumably a migrant, this was the first reserve record.
-A second individual was seen along the Back Path on 16/5/07.
-This individuals are now thought to be the result of deliberate introductions.]
+A single was photographed behind the Visitor Centre in early August 2006, presumably a migrant, this was the first site record.
+A second individual was seen along the Back Path on 16th May 2007.]
+These individuals are now thought to be the result of deliberate illegal introductions.

 Silver-studded Blue Plebejus argus spp. argus